AlexCharlton/gl-utils/README.md

 - `float:` `float32:`
 - `double:` `float64:`

     [procedure] (type->bytes TYPE)

 Returns the size of `TYPE` (as accepted by `type->gl-type`) in number of bytes.

 ### gl-utils-srfi4
-gl-utils reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
+gl-utils-srfi4 reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
 This is useful for use with OpenGL, since it is often desirable to pass vectors to OpenGL that will remain in one place.
 All srfi-4 functions not mentioned below are reexported without changes.

 The `NNNvector` and `list->NNNvector` constructors have been modified so that they return vectors in non-garbage collected memory.

-The `make-NNNvector` constructors act as their srfi-4 counterparts, except they now return vectors in non-garbage collected memory by default.
+The `make-NNNvector` constructors act as their srfi-4 counterparts, except they return vectors in non-garbage collected memory by default.

 ### gl-utils-ply
     [procedure] (load-ply FILE BUFFER-SPEC)

-Loads a [PLY](http://paulbourke.net/dataformats/ply/) file. `FILE` is a path that may be pointing to a gziped PLY file. `BUFFER-SPEC` is a list in the form `((NAME VARS) ...)` where `NAME` is the name of an element in the PLY file and `VARS` is either a list of property names or, in the case of a property list, a single name.
+Loads a [PLY](http://paulbourke.net/dataformats/ply/) file. `FILE` is a path that may be pointing either to a gziped PLY file or a regular PLY file. `BUFFER-SPEC` is a list in the form `((NAME VARS) ...)` where `NAME` is the name of an element in the PLY file and `VARS` is either a list of property names or, in the case of a property list, a single name.
 Two values are returned: a list of u8vectors which correspond to the buffers named in `BUFFER-SPEC` and a list of the elements that are in the PLY file in the form of:

     (element-name n-elements (property-name property-type))